sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 rigid.
 The musculotendon actuator model will be made up of two components: a pathway on which to act and activation dynamics that define how an excitation input will propagate to activating the muscle.
-The biceps muscle will act along a :obj:`~LinearPathway` and will use a specific muscle dynamics implementation derived from [DeGroote2016]_.
+The biceps muscle will act along a :obj:`~sympy.physics.mechanics.pathway.LinearPathway` and will use a specific muscle dynamics implementation derived from [DeGroote2016]_.

 Start by creating the linear pathway::